 \subsection{Related literature}

-In this section we briefly discuss how a finite set of random observations can be transformed to a feasible decision in (\ref{stochastic programming problem}).
-In particular, this problem can be addressed withing the framework of \textit{data-driven stochastic programming} and \textit{distributionally robust optimization}.
+In this section we briefly discuss how a finite set of random observations can be transformed to a solution of the stochastic programming problem (\ref{stochastic programming problem}).
+In the related literature this problem is usually addressed withing the framework of \textit{sample average approximation} (SAA) or \textit{distributionally robust optimization} (DRO).

-In the former approach the expected value in (\ref{stochastic programming problem}) is approximated, e.g., by leveraging Monte Carlo simulation and the resulting approximation is optimized over the set $X$ of feasible decisions~\cite{Kleywegt2002}.
-Sample average approximation (SAA) methods provide deterministic formulations that enjoy strong \textit{asymptotic performance guarantees} due to the central limit theorem.
-In other words, the solutions obtained from SAA converge (in some sense) to the nominal solution of (\ref{stochastic programming problem}) as the sample size grows to infinity.
-Furthermore, a robust modification of SAA, which satisfies some performance guarantees both in an asymptotic and a finite sample sense, can be applied; see, e.g., \cite{Bertsimas2018saa}.
+In the former approach the expected value of the loss function in (\ref{stochastic programming problem}) is approximated, for example, by the sample mean and the resulting function is optimized over the set $X$ of feasible decisions~\cite{Kleywegt2002}.
+In general, SAA methods provide deterministic formulations that enjoy strong \textit{asymptotic performance guarantees} due to the central limit theorem.
+In other words, the solutions obtained from SAA converge, in a sense, to the nominal solution of (\ref{stochastic programming problem}) as the sample size tends to infinity.
+It can also be argued that some robust modifications of sample average approximation methods may provide both asymptotic and finite sample performance guarantees; see, e.g., \cite{Bertsimas2018saa}.

-Another approach to approximate (\ref{stochastic programming problem}) is to construct an ambiguity set (or a family) of probability distributions $\widehat{\mathcal{Q}}$ that are deemed possible under the existing information.
-In particular, we must guarantee that the nominal distribution $\mathbb{Q}^*$ belongs to $\widehat{\mathcal{Q}}$ with a sufficiently high probability.
-Then the decision-maker may hedge against uncertainty by solving a distributionally robust optimization (DRO) problem, where the expected value in (\ref{stochastic programming problem}) is optimized under the worst-case possible distribution within $\widehat{\mathcal{Q}}$; see, e.g., \cite{Goh2010, Delage2010, Wiesemann2014}.
+The second approach to evaluate the expected value of the loss function in (\ref{stochastic programming problem}) is to construct an ambiguity set (or a family) of probability distributions, which is consistent with the available training data set.
+In other words, we must guarantee that the nominal distribution of uncertain parameters, $\mathbb{Q}^*$, belongs to the obtained ambiguity set with a sufficiently high probability.
+Then the decision-maker may solve a DRO problem, where the expected loss in (\ref{stochastic programming problem}) is optimized under the worst-case possible distribution of uncertain parameters; see, e.g., \cite{Delage2010, Goh2010, Wiesemann2014}.